-"It was charged-and the president was made to believe-that certain mea of the Twenty-fifth infantry had made a murderous midnight assault upon the sleeping men, women and children of Brownsville; that they had 'shot up' the town as the expression goes, and that they had killed one man, and wounded another, and put in jeopardy the lives of many.
+"It was charged-and the president was made to believe-that certain men of the Twenty-fifth infantry had made a murderous midnight assault upon the sleeping men, women and children of Brownsville; that they had 'shot up' the lown as the expression goes, and that they had sliled one man, and wounded another, and put in jeopardy the lives of many.
 He believed that this was done by a few, but that others of the battalion knew and refused to disclose the identity of the men who did it.
+"As a result he ordered that the

-"As a result he ordered that the whole battalion should be dismissed without honor, the innocent and the guilty alike; the guilty because they were guilty, the innocent because they guilty. a murderous midnight assault upon the guilty.
+"As a result he ordered that the whole battolion should be distrissed without honor, the innocent and the guilty alker the guilty because they were guilty, the innocent because they ould not be distinguished from the